Splitting rational incomplete Mackey functors: Introduction

 \subsection{Acknowledgements}

 The authors are grateful to Hausdorff Research Institute for Mathematics in Bonn funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2047/1 - 390685813 and to the organisers of the trimester program \emph{Spectral Methods in Algebra, Geometry, and Topology} 2022.
-The second author was support by the National Science Foundation under Grant No. 2105019.
+The second author was supported by the National Science Foundation under Grant No. 2105019 \& 2528364.
 The third author was supported by the Nederlandse Organisatie voor Wetenschappelijk Onderzoek (Dutch Research Council) Vidi grant no VI.Vidi.203.004.
+The authors thank the anonymous referees for their useful suggestions.